dfrappart/training-terraform-intermediate-labs/labs/ImportNSG.md

 After you complete this lab, you will be able to:

 -   Import a Network Security Group
--   Understand how Terraform handles existing infrastrucutre using import
+-   Understand how Terraform handles existing infrastructure using import

 ## Instructions